cheqd/product-docs/tutorials/did-operations/create-a-did.md

 * `versionId` (optional): Custom versionId for the DID Document.
 If this is not set manually, then a UUID will be automatically generated for the DID Document version.
 * `fee` (optional): [Custom fee](../custom-fee.md).&#x20;

-{% hint style="info" %}
-Note that transaction fees are paid by the cheqd account set in the `agent.yml` configuration file, [setup here](../../guides/software-development-kits-sdks/veramo-sdk-for-cheqd/setup-cli.md).
+> Note that transaction fees are paid by the cheqd account set in the `agent.yml` configuration file, [setup here](../../guides/software-development-kits-sdks/veramo-sdk-for-cheqd/setup-cli.md).
 Each of cheqd's on-ledger identity transactions has a **fixed fee,** [the pricing for cheqd DIDs and DID-Linked Resources can be found here](https://docs.cheqd.io/node/architecture/adr-list/adr-005-genesis-parameters#cheqd-module-did-module).
-If your account has insufficient balance the transaction will fail.&#x20;
+If your account has insufficient balance the transaction will fail.
-{% endhint %}

 ### 3. Create new DID and publish DIDDoc